Want a plant that makes a big statement without a big footprint? Then the heart fern is the pteridophyte for you.

 So, you gotta buy a live heart fern?

-Luckily enough California Tropicals has them available on Amazon, featuring all of the qualities of H. arifolia that you’ve grown to love, to boot, in a pot that measures four inches across.
+Luckily enough BubbleBlooms has them available on Amazon, featuring all of the qualities of H. arifolia that you’ve grown to love, to boot, in a pot that measures four inches across.

 These plants are somewhat difficult to find in physical stores, so your best bet would be to start looking in specialty houseplant shops with an emphasis in tropical specimens, rather than large nurseries or garden centers that might overlook the humble heart fern.